acgetchell/CDT-plusplus/README.md

 Static Analysis:
 -----------
+The [build.sh][28] script runs a quick static analysis using [cppcheck][34].

-Clang comes with [scan-build][32] which can run static analysis integrated with CMake and Ninja.
+Clang comes with [scan-build][32] which can run a much more thorough, but slower static analysis integrated with CMake and Ninja.
 Simply run the [scan-build.sh][33] script.
-Note that this script is somewhat fragile, as it depends upon the version of llvm installed, as it links directly to those directories without helpful symlinks to abstract version numbers away.
+Note that this script is somewhat fragile, as it depends upon the version of llvm installed, and links directly to those directories without helpful symlinks to abstract version numbers away.

 [1]: http://arxiv.org/abs/hep-th/0105267